emm218/scritches/README.md

 # Scritches 🐱

-I have some problems with existing solutions for scrobbling my music to last.fm with MPD so I'm trying to roll my own
+I have some problems with existing solutions for scrobbling my music to last.fm with MPD so I'm trying to roll my own.

 ## Features